SantanderMetGroup/2023_Milovac_SSTvsGWL/README.md

 	conda env create -f environment.yml

-In **data** folder small size files are located:
+In [data](data) folder small size files are located:
-1. *data/masks* contains masking files of land-sea contrast  and those used for different regional analyses.
+1. [data/masks](data/masks) contains masking files of land-sea contrast  and those used for different regional analyses.
-2. *data/data_info* contains files with the lists of regional names and models used in both high- and low- resolution analyses.
+2. [data/data_info](data/data_info) contains files with the lists of regional names and models used in both high- and low- resolution analyses.

-All the heavier data (i.e. annual and seasonal, global and regional means) necessary to run notebooks 1, 2, and 5, and also output from notebooks 3 and 4 are available on Zenodo (link to be provided)
+All the heavier data (i.e. annual and seasonal, global and regional means) necessary to run notebooks 1, 2, and 5, and also output from notebooks 3 and 4 are available on [Zenodo](https://zenodo.org/record/tobeprovided) repository.

 **This work is licensed under a Creative Commons Attribution 4.0 International License.**